Statistical-based software for the prediction of mutagenicity.

-- Those that were rejected from the model, but have a similarity of 30% or greater to the query compound.
+- Were rejected from the model, but have a similarity of 30% or greater to the query compound, or

-- Those that have been used to train the model but are not present in any of the returned hypotheses for this prediction, and have a similarity of 30% or greater to the query compound.
+- Have been used to train the model but are not present in any of the returned hypotheses for this prediction, and have a similarity of 30% or greater to the query compound.

 A compound may be rejected from a model for a variety of reasons, including: containing data which is not reliable enough to be used in model building, or containing conflicting results for same test protocol from different sources.
 Lhasa has included this additional information to provide the expert with as much transparent information as possible to facilitate the decision making process.

 The Example compound panel enables you to see contribution information for training set example compounds and additional information compounds.

 The information that you can see for each compound includes:

 - The original structure, so that you can compare it with the Sarah standardised structure.